-Observe that the right hand side of Equation (2.13) actually gives us a way to create the desired samples $x_0, x_1, ..., x{N-1}$ of the complex baseband OFDM signal x(t)!
+Observe that the right hand side of Equation (2.13) actually gives us a way to construct the desired samples $x_0, x_1, ..., x{N-1}$ of the complex baseband OFDM signal x(t) (i.e. without actually sample the signal x(t))!

-However, Equation (2.13) does not contain the desired size-N IDFT so therefore we need to do some additional work to get another expression for x_n that contains the desired size-N IDFT.
+However, Equation (2.13) does not contain the desired size-N IDFT so therefore we need to do some additional work to get another expression for $x_n$ that contains the desired size-N IDFT.
 Furthermore, we also need an understanding of both the size-N DFT and the size-N IDFT to better understand why and how the former is applied at the receiver side and the latter at the transmitter side.

-The DFT is closely connected to the Fourier transform $X(\nu)$ of the discrete-time signal x in Equation (2.13). $X(\nu)$ is defined by, see ref.
+The DFT is closely connected to the Fourier transform X(v) of the discrete-time signal x in Equation (2.13).
+X(v) is defined by, see ref.
 [1],